dhis2-metadata/VC_IRS_CAMPAIGN/docs/vc_irs_campaign-installation.md

-# EVector Control - Indoor Residual Spraying - Campaigns { #vc-irs-campaign-installation }
+# Vector Control - Indoor Residual Spraying - Campaigns { #vc-irs-campaign-installation }

 You will have to follow the instructions in full for each separate package that you install.